 The Verizon 4G LTE Network Extender for Enterprise is an excellent choice if you only need coverage for Verizon.
 Multiple units can be installed in the same building to expand coverage even farther.

 Similar to the limits on gain for buildings, the FCC limits the gain of mobile amplifier kits.
 Multi-carrier mobile boosters are limited to 50 dB gain, and single-carrier mobile signal booster kits are limited to 65 dB gain.
+Unfortunately the only single-carrier booster is the Cel-Fi GO M, and after recent hands-on testing we no longer recommend that unit.

 We’ve sold thousands of car and truck signal booster kits, and our main tip is as follows: for best results, you’ll need your phone to be essentially sitting on top of the indoor antenna.
 We recommend using a Bluetooth headset or your car’s Bluetooth connection for actually making and receiving calls (it’s safer, too!).